Vaisag/Vaisag-About-Me/README.md

-- 👋 Hi, I’m @Vaisag, a Master's in Analytics student at Georgia Institute of Technology
+- 👋 Hi, I’m @Vaisag, a Master's in Analytics student at Georgia Institute of Technology.
+Unfortunately most of my projects are in Georgia Tech's github :( But ask me about it!
 - 👀 I’m interested in Data Analysis, Data Clean up and Visualizations
 - 🌱 I’m currently learning javascript, Arena Simulation Software
 - 💞️ I’m looking to collaborate on any sports analytics projects